-Bangalore to Wayanad road trip story- We just came back after an amazing road trip from Bangalore to Wayanad and our summer holidays in a beautiful resort called Abad Brookside at Wayanad.
+Bangalore to Wayanad blog- We just came back after an amazing road trip from Bangalore to Wayanad and our summer holidays in a beautiful resort called Abad Brookside at Wayanad.

-Read my travel blog to know more about out driving experience from Bangalore to Wayanad through the Bandipur Tiger Reserve (Karnataka side) and Wayanad Wildlife Sanctuary (Kerala side).
+Read my travel blog to know more about our driving experience from Bangalore to Wayanad through the Bandipur Tiger Reserve (Karnataka side) and Wayanad Wildlife Sanctuary (Kerala side).

 Wayanad, one of the best-recommended tourist destinations in India, is a hill station located in Kerala and is close to the border of Karnataka.
 Located in the southern tip of the Deccan plateau.

 Wayanad is a perfect holiday destination in Kerala.
 Surrounded by hills, mountains, valleys, dense forests, and plantations, there is no better place in a short driving distance from Bangalore for a relaxing holiday.
 With a 5-6 hours drive from Bangalore, one gets to enjoy the best of both states.